rangl-labs/netzerotc/evaluation/content/overview.md

 The challenge is to find the optimal pathway to net zero UK carbon emissions in 2050, through controlling the rate of deployment of three zero-carbon technologies: offshore wind, blue hydrogen (that is, hydrogen produced from natural gas combined with carbon capture), and green hydrogen (produced from water and renewable electricity by electrolysis).
 Each run ('episode') of the challenge has 20 time steps representing the years 2031 to 2050.
 At step `t = 0,1,…,19` you choose the deployment (additional amount of each technology to be built) during the year `2031 + t`, and receive this reward for the year:

 ```
-Revenue – (emissions cost + capital cost + operating cost)
+ Revenue – (emissions cost + capital cost + operating cost) + t * (jobs created)
 ```

-Clearly, accelerating the deployment of technologies towards net zero reduces total carbon emissions.
+Clearly, accelerating the deployment of technologies towards net zero reduces total carbon emissions and creates jobs.
 However it also tends to increase costs, since technology costs tend to reduce over time.
-Your goal is to is to find the best balance by maximising the sum of all rewards between year 2031 and 2050, while ensuring that the total number of jobs in the associated industries is maintained at an acceptable level.
+Your goal is to find the best balance by maximising the sum of all rewards between year 2031 and 2050.

 #### Economic model